piano35-edb/barman-docs-rewrite/docs/scripts/cloud-hook-scripts.md

 ```

 !!!WARNING
-    When running as a hook script `barman-cloud-backup` requires that the status of the backup is `DONE` and it will fail if the backup has any other status.
-For this reason it is recommended backups are run with the `-w / --wait` option so that the hook script is not executed while a backup has status `WAITING_FOR_WALS`.
+    When running as a hook script `barman-cloud-backup` requires that the status of the backup is `DONE`.
+It will fail if the backup has any other status.

+    It's recommended to run backups with the `-w / --wait` option so the hook script isn't executed while a backup has a status of `WAITING_FOR_WALS`.

 ## As a pre-wal archive